lilisha100/doctest/docs/README.md

 4. In the left sidebar, click to expand the **Keys** section.
 4. Locate the API Key (BE) field and copy your API Key.
 5. In the `backend.js` file, replace `<TRULIOO_API_KEY>` with your API key.
-6. Save your `backend.js` file to a desired location.
+6. Save your `backend.js` file to the desired location.
 7. In the command line, go to the location where your `backend.js` file is saved.
 8. Run the following to start your server:
    ```